Pakistan Welcomes UN Rapporteur Report Calling Out Israels Genocidal Acts In Gaza, Seeking Decisive Action - UrduPoint

 The spokesperson also apprised the media of the recent visit of Iranian Foreign Minister Seyed Abbas Araghchi who met Prime Minister Shehbaz Sharif and Deputy Prime Minister Ishaq Dar wherein two sides agreed to strengthen regular high-level exchanges, advance cooperation and dialogue on trade, energy, and security, and enhance border management and people-to-people contacts.

-The spokesperson announced that Prime Minister Shahbaz Sharif would visit Saudi Arabia to participate in the Second Joint Arab Islamic Summit being held in Riyadh on November 11.
+The spokesperson announced that Prime Minister Shehbaz Sharif would visit Saudi Arabia to participate in the Second Joint Arab Islamic Summit being held in Riyadh on November 11.

 Being held at the initiative of the Saudi government to discuss the situation in the Middle East, the summit will be a follow-up to the Joint Arab Islamic Extraordinary Summit held last year on the subject.